ociredefz/pambd/README.md

 Introduction
 ------------

+Note: the software in this repository is targeted toward Debian.
+Some paths and configurations will be different on other distributions of Linux.
+Adjust the gen.sh bash script appropriately.

 This trick shows you how to create a PAM module backdoor that allows to execute an user login with your own custom password.